-Because every community is unique, the steps and strategies communities take to increase their level of fire adaptation will vary from place to place.
+Because every community is unique, the steps and strategies they take to inprove their wildfire resilience will vary from place to place.

 Because all stakeholders share wildfire risk, a fire adapted community strategy stresses that everyone shares responsibility.
 Stakeholders in a fire adapted community include residents, businesses, policy-makers, land managers and emergency responders, as well as local, state, tribal and federal governments.

 The Fire Adapted Communities Learning Network (FAC Net) is a national network of people working to build sustainable wildfire resilience capacity in fire-prone communities.
 The Network is the result of a partnership among The Nature Conservancy, the Watershed Research and Training Center and the USDA Forest Service, as well as the many wildfire resilience practitioners who make up our membership.

 FAC Net’s mission is to connect and support people and communities who are striving to live more safely with wildfire.
 Fire adaptation is an alternative to the costly, dangerous and insufficient fire-suppression model.

 By modeling a viable alternative to the current fire management paradigm, FAC Net members are leading the change toward fire resilience in the United States.